 The liver is the largest and one of the most complex organs in the human body.
 It plays a central role in nearly all body functions.
-The liver is the first line of defense, the key organ in the body’s detoxification system, the powerful filter, which cleanses blood by filtering out the toxins that assault the body on a regular basis.
+Your liver is the first line of defense, the key organ in the body’s detoxification system, the powerful filter, which cleanses blood by filtering out the toxins that assault the body on a regular basis.
 The liver filters over a liter of blood each minute!

 The liver, due to the vital role it plays in metabolism, is particularly exposed to the harmful action of toxins.
 Many potentially harmful substances, such as alcohol, drugs and other toxins are metabolized by the liver and transformed into hydro-soluble derivatives for subsequent biliary extraction and removal from the body.
-For this reason the upkeep of the integrity of the liver cell is necessary for the safeguarding of your health.
+For this reason, the upkeep of the integrity of the liver cells is necessary for the safeguarding of your health.
 Free radicals are very dangerous for the liver, because they are involved in several biochemical reactions, which constitute a continuous risk factor for the integrity of the hepatocytes.
 (1)

 Fortunately, you can take steps to protect your liver:

 Reduce your exposure to toxins, especially alcohol, fried, processed and junk foods;